DETAILED ACTION

 a reservoir port (port which connects 136/44 to port of 28 Fig. 1; “a first outlet connected to said reservoir” Col. 6, line 30) in fluidic communication with the similar configuration hydraulic fluid reservoir (28 Fig. 1; “a reservoir for hydraulic fluid” Col. 6, line 24; “reservoir” Col. 6, line 30) and wherein specifically setting the air valve in a lift-state (lift-state for lifting “In operation, assuming that the air inlet conduit 100 is connected to a suitable source of pressurized air, and that the outlet conduits 44 and 136 are connected to the auxiliary pumping device 30 and the fluid reservoir 28 of the jack assembly 10, respectively, as the manipulating handle 78 is initially depressed, the spring 150 is compressed such that the spherical valve member 148 is engaged with the valve seat section 146 to prevent the valve bore 132 from communicating with the atmosphere.”
 Col. 5, lines 37-44; “a valve operator mounted adjacent the valve housing and movable toward and away from the housing, said spring means and said reservoir valve plunger and said air pump valve plunger each having a portion projecting outwardly of the valve assembly housing and engageable with said operator and movable by it” Col. 6, lines 60-66) puts the air compressor (“an air operated pumping device” Col. 6, lines 24-25) in fluidic communication (“an air operated pumping device for forcing hydraulic fluid under pressure from the reservoir to the ram assembly to move a load” Col. 6, lines 24-27) with the similar configuration hydraulic fluid reservoir (28 Fig. 1).

-Referring to claim 3: Hisel as modified teaches the hydraulic jack of claim 2, wherein setting the air valve in a release-state (release-state of BUHRO operates opposite (wherein 148 is opened) to the following: “In operation, assuming that the air inlet conduit 100 is connected to a suitable source of pressurized air, and that the outlet conduits 44 and 136 are connected to the auxiliary pumping device 30 and the fluid reservoir 28 of the jack assembly 10, respectively, as the manipulating handle 78 is initially depressed, the spring 150 is compressed such that the spherical valve member 148 is engaged with the valve seat section 146 to prevent the valve bore 132 from communicating with the atmosphere.”
-Col. 5, lines 37-43) eliminates fluidic communication between the similar configuration air compressor (air compressor attached to 100 Figs. 1, 3, and 4 of BUHRO) and the similar configuration hydraulic fluid reservoir (28 Fig. 1 of BUHRO), and puts the hydraulic fluid reservoir in fluidic communication (“It will be noted that the force exerted on the valve member 148 by the spring 150 is such that when the handle 78 is arranged in the position illustrated in FIGURE 5, the fluid pressure within the reservoir 28 of the jack assembly 10 is sufficient to unseat the valve member 148 from the section 146 and thereby communicate the reservoir 28 with the atmosphere” Col. 5, lines 24-30 of BUHRO) with the outlet port (148 Fig. 5 of BUHRO) of the air valve.
+Referring to claim 3: Hisel as modified teaches the hydraulic jack of claim 1, wherein setting the air valve in a release-state (release-state of BUHRO operates opposite to (wherein 148 is opened) to the following: “In operation, assuming that the air inlet conduit 100 is connected to a suitable source of pressurized air, and that the outlet conduits 44 and 136 are connected to the auxiliary pumping device 30 and the fluid reservoir 28 of the jack assembly 10, respectively, as the manipulating handle 78 is initially depressed, the spring 150 is compressed such that the spherical valve member 148 is engaged with the valve seat section 146 to prevent (release-state in the opposite configuration opens for communicating with the atmosphere) the valve bore 132 from communicating with the atmosphere.”
+Col. 5, lines 37-43) closes fluidic communication between the similar configuration air compressor (air compressor attached to 100 Figs. 1, 3, and 4 of BUHRO) and the similar configuration hydraulic fluid reservoir (28 Fig. 1 of BUHRO), and puts the hydraulic fluid reservoir in fluidic communication (“It will be noted that the force exerted on the valve member 148 by the spring 150 is such that when the handle 78 is arranged in the position illustrated in FIGURE 5, the fluid pressure within the reservoir 28 of the jack assembly 10 is sufficient to unseat the valve member 148 from the section 146 and thereby communicate the reservoir 28 with the atmosphere” Col. 5, lines 24-30 of BUHRO) with the outlet port (144 Fig. 5 of BUHRO) of the air valve.

-Referring to claim 7: Hisel as modified teaches the hydraulic jack of claim 1, further comprising: a base unit (300 Fig. 1) with a flat lower surface (shown in Fig. 1) configured to sit on a floor; and a handle rotatably (108 Fig. 1) attached to the base unit (300 Fig. 1) at a jack handle rotation point (handle rotation point of 102 shown in Fig. 4).
+Referring to claim 7: Hisel as modified teaches the hydraulic jack of claim 1, further comprising: a base unit (300 Fig. 1) with a flat lower surface (shown in Fig. 1) configured to sit on a floor; and a handle rotatably (108 Fig. 1) attached to the base unit (300 Fig. 1) at a jack handle rotation point (handle rotation point of 102 shown in Fig. 4) adapted to actuate the hydraulic pump (100 Fig. 1; “hydraulic pump assembly” [0038]).

 It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to modify the hydraulic jack of Hisel as modified with the second reservoir port as taught by BUHRO for the purpose of allowing communication between the elements with the capabilities of having a check valve therein to promote flow in one direction.